DataDog/integrations-core/docs/dev/create-an-integration-dashboard.md

 ### Visual style

 -  Format notes to make them fit their use case.
 Try the presets "caption", "annotation", or "header", or pick your own combination of styles.
-Avoid using the smallest font size for notes that are long or include complex formatting, like bulleted lists or code blocks.
+Avoid using the smallest font size for notes that are long or including complex formatting, like bulleted lists or code blocks.

 -  Use colors to highlight important relationships and to improve readability, not for style.
 If several groups are related, apply the same group header color to all of them.
 If you've applied a green header color to a group, try making its notes green as well.
 If two groups are related, but one is more important, try using the "vivid" color on the important group and the "light" color on the less important group.
 Don't be afraid to leave groups with white headers, and be careful not to overuse color.
 For example, don't make every group on a dashboard vivid blue.
 Also avoid using gray headers.